manulera/UnivarScatter/examples/examples.md

 # Examples

-Some examples shared by users of `UnivarScatter`
+You can find a handful of examples in the file `UnivarScatterExamples.m` .
+Here there are some other examples shared by users of `UnivarScatter`.

 ## Example 1: Rozenfeld et al. 2019